humaton/npmfed/README.md

 # Npmfed

 Welcome to npmfed!
-This gem is here to help you (fedora packager) to get npmjs modules quickly packaged and includet in fedora
+This gem is here to help you (fedora packager) to get npmjs modules quickly packaged and include it in fedora.
+Aim of this project is to create tool simillar to gofed whitch will guide packager of npm modules through the process of checking dependencies.
+Generating and building packages locally and submitting packages for package review.

 ## Installation